kutaysahindev/kutaysahindev/README.md

 - ⚡ Welcome to my GitHub page.

 - 🌱 I'm Kutay, a 22 years old fresh graduate from Industrial Engineering from Dokuz Eylül University.
-I'm a junior Game Developer Mainly focused on Unity and C#.
+I'm a junior Front-end Developer Mainly focused on React.
 I'm currently living in Samsun, Turkey but i'm open for work from all around the world and relocation isn't a problem for me.

 - 💬 You can find me on my [LinkedIn](https://www.linkedin.com/in/kutaysahin/) page.